entropybit/survivinpkcs/README.md

 As for this work only the kinase activity is of interest, it is argued that this region contains enough structural information to sufficiently model the DNA-PKcs.

-From a perliminary docking with the Schrödinger suite, the best two poses were available, which are stored as [schroedinger_pose1](https://github.com/entropybit/survivinpkcs/blob/master/pdbs/reworked/schroedinger_pose1.pdb) and [schroedinger_pose2](https://github.com/entropybit/survivinpkcs/blob/master/pdbs/reworked/schroedinger_pose2.pdb).
+From a preliminary docking with the Schrödinger suite, the best two poses were available, which are stored as [schroedinger_pose1](https://github.com/entropybit/survivinpkcs/blob/master/pdbs/reworked/schroedinger_pose1.pdb) and [schroedinger_pose2](https://github.com/entropybit/survivinpkcs/blob/master/pdbs/reworked/schroedinger_pose2.pdb).
 After cutting away the cradle region of the
-DNA-PKcs as well as an additional Protein docked to Survivin, which is not consieder in this study and should be thought of as artefact one get's the according strcutures [schroedinger_pose1_aligned](https://github.com/entropybit/survivinpkcs/blob/master/pdbs/reworked/schroedinger_pose1_aligned.pdb) and
+DNA-PKcs as well as an additional Protein docked to Survivin, which is not considered in this study and should be thought of as artifact one gets the according structure [schroedinger_pose1_aligned](https://github.com/entropybit/survivinpkcs/blob/master/pdbs/reworked/schroedinger_pose1_aligned.pdb) and
 [schroedinger_pose1_aligned](https://github.com/entropybit/survivinpkcs/blob/master/pdbs/reworked/schroedinger_pose1_aligned.pdb).
 Visualizing both, aligned on the head structure yields the following picture

 <img src="https://github.com/entropybit/survivinpkcs/blob/master/pdbs/reworked/differing_states.png" width="800">